If Jesus is God, why did He ask the Father to let this cup pass?

 Philippians 2:6-8 states the same truth.
 Christ existed as God and a man at the same time throughout the time He lived among us.
 Hebrews 2:9-14 also communicates the same truth.
 Christ was made lower than the angels so that His body could die.
 Hebrews 2:14 says that He had a body of flesh and blood.
 But His spirit did not die, because God cannot die.

 As He lived among us, He experienced life as any human would.
 He ate food, drank liquids, slept, became tired, and His body of flesh and blood died.
 Christ learned what it was like to live as human.
 He did what humans did, except He never sinned.
 Now we must ask, “Why did Jesus pray to God the Father?”
 The answer is that He prayed like any human prays.
 He experienced prayer just as humans do.
-That is, Christ, Son the Son, talked with God with God the Father just as we humans talk with God.
+That is, Christ, the Son, talked with God the Father just as we humans talk with God.
 It is clear from Scripture that God the Father, God the Son, and God the Holy Spirit communicate with each other (Genesis 1:26).
 God was there at the baptism of Christ (Matthew 3:16-17).
 It is a mystery how God is one, yet He communicates with the other persons of the Trinity.

 Why did Jesus pray?
 Because He was also a man.
 Just as other men pray to God, Jesus prayed to God also!